Enterprise Solutions [Go to GAT Labs for Education solutions here]

 The 5 Tell-Tale Signs of a Phishing Email:

-1. Emails that look very similar to official organisations or their branches
+1. Emails that look very similar to official organizations or their branches

-Scammers rely on the fact that many people don’t take a close enough look at emails addresses to notice subtle differences between scam emails and official emails for legitimate organisations.
+Scammers rely on the fact that many people don’t look closely at email addresses to notice subtle differences between scam emails and official emails for legitimate organizations.
 Be wary if the email is not familiar to you.
 And know that legitimate companies never ask you for your passwords over email or anything else.

-2. Links you do not recognise – Don’t Click!
+2. Links you do not recognize – Don’t Click!

-Again, phishing emails rely on a person’s likelihood to not look too closely at key information in an email such as email address and links.
+Again, phishing emails rely on a person’s likelihood to not look too closely at key information in an email such as email addresses and links.

 Phishing emails will often contain URLs that take you to a trap site.
 These URLs will look very similar to the URLs of well-known organizations.
 So look closely before inputting any sensitive personal data or otherwise.